 Organisation

-An organisation consists of multiple venues.
+An organisation can have multiple venues.
 For example, a business with stores in different locations or a large company with multiple businesses in a city.

-In Eitje, you can do the following at the organisation level:
+In Eitje, this can be done at organisation level:

-• Knowledge: You can share themes in the handbook with certain teams and venues, as well as the entire organisation.
+Knowledge: You can share themes in the handbook with certain teams and venues, as well as the entire organisation.
+Functions work in that same way.

-If you're an admin in all venues, you have access to all information of the entire organisation.
+If you're an Admin in all venues, you have access to all information of the entire organisation.
+If you want to separate things more, you can choose to have a different Admin per venue, while you keep the same organisation.

 Venue

-A venue is one business/branch.
-An organisation consists of multiple venues.
+A venue is one location or business.
+An organisation could consist of multiple venues.

 In Eitje, you can do the following at the venue level:

-• Settings: Most settings live at the venue level.
-You can set these via the menu in the top right corner > Venue settings.
+Settings: Most settings live at the venue level.
+You can set these via the menu in the top right corner > Company settings.

-If you have multiple venues, you don't always have to switch from one to the other.
+If you work with multiple venues within one organisation, you don't have to switch from one to the other.
 Filters on different pages can determine what you see.
-For example, you can see the schedule of all your venues at once or only the hours of certain venues.
+For example, you can see the schedule of all your venues at once or only the for one venue (see image).

-Want to add a venue to your organisation?
-Contact us to help you.
+➡️ Want to add a venue to your organisation?
+This article explains how to do so.

 Team